-How to transfer a domain into Namecheap without a huge downtime?
+How do I transfer a domain to Namecheap with minimal downtime?

 How to reduce this downtime?

 Before transferring your domain to Namecheap, you need to set up FreeDNS for it.
 Here's how it works:

 - Sign into your Namecheap account (The Sign In option is available in the top hat of the page).

 1. Add your domain to our FreeDNS service at the FreeDNS page.

 - Mouse over Domains at the top of the page and click on FreeDNS: